-Please note that the evaluators are not allowed to work in the same working group (Abteilung).
+Please note that the reviewers are not allowed to work in the same working group (Abteilung).

-At least one of the evaluators must be a full-time member of the professorial group of the faculty carrying or organising the programme.
-In contrast to the examination authorisation, which lasts three additional years after retiring from service, the membership in the professorial group ends with the date of retiring.
-Here you can find a list of supervisors, who are currently full-time members of the professorial group.
+At least one of the reviewers must be a full-time member of the professorial group of the faculty carrying or organising the programme.
+In contrast to the examination authorisation, which lasts three additional years after retiring from service, the membership in the professorial group ends one year after the date of retiring, latest.
+Please consult our list of supervisors, who are currently full-time members of the professorial group.

-- the candidate's academic advisers who are authorised to examine at doctoral level
+- members of the thesis committee who are authorised to examine

-- if necessary, additional members who are authorised to examine at doctoral level
+- if necessary, additional examiners who are authorised to examine at doctoral level

-Retired professors or professors granted leave of absence may not act as thesis or viva examiners for a period longer than three years after the end of their tenure.
+Retired professors or professors granted leave of absence may not act as reviewers or examiners for a period longer than three years after the end of their tenure.
 The graduate committee can decide on exceptions.

 In the event that additional examiners are appointed over the course of the examination process, they will also be members of the examination board.

-If it appears possible that the grade "summa cum laude" shall be awarded, the thesis committee may propose in advance of the examination procedure that an additional thesis examiner be appointed.
-This examiner must not belong to the University of Goettingen unless one of the other appointed thesis examiners is already an external reviewer.
+If it appears possible that the grade "summa cum laude" shall be awarded.
+In this case the thesis committee may propose in advance of the examination procedure that an additional thesis examiner be appointed.
+This examiner must not belong to the University of Göttingen unless one of the other appointed reviewers is already an external reviewer.